mundschenk-at/wp-typography/readme.txt

 = 1.10.1 - August 14, 2009 =

 * Left a setting in test mode.
 That is corrected.
-Sorry.

 = 1.10 - August 14, 2009 =